The Québec maritime Blog

 7. The Great Gaspé Peninsula Tour counter-clockwise

-If you’ve already experienced the Bas-Saint-Laurent – Gaspésie Snowmobile Tour or you just want to see it from a different angle, snowmobilers in the area suggest starting on the south side of the peninsula and going around counter-clockwise.
+If you’ve already experienced the Bas-Saint-Laurent – Gaspésie Snowmobile Tour or just want to see it from a different angle, snowmobilers in the area suggest starting on the south side of the peninsula and going around counter-clockwise.
 The views are different but just as beautiful, and traffic is also lighter in this direction.

 Visit our Snowmobiling section to start planning your trip!